BCCDC-PHL/vcf-melt/README.md

   - Each annotation for each variant is reported on a separate line.
   - In cases where there are multiple alternate alleles for a variant, each alternate allele is reported on a separate line.

+## Dependencies
+The `vcf_melt.py` script depends on [PyVCF](https://github.com/jamescasbon/PyVCF).
+Dependencies are listed in the [`requirements.txt`](https://github.com/BCCDC-PHL/vcf-melt/blob/main/requirements.txt) file.

+Note that PyVCF is not compatible with Python > 3.5.
+A future version of this script may switch to either manually parsing the vcf contents using only python standard library features, or switching to using [cyvcf2](https://github.com/brentp/cyvcf2) to parse the input.

 ## Usage
 ```
 usage: vcf_melt.py [-h] vcf